 How can I become more pragmatic?
 The 5 best tips

 You tend to put off important matters?
-You would like to brood less and get into action faster?
+You would like to do less ponder and prefer to get into action more quickly?
 In this case, a little more pragmatism can't hurt.
-The following five tips can help you:
+The following five tips can help you here:

 1. achieve maximum success with little effort